ketgo/py-abac/README.md

 In **pyabac** one defines policies containing conditions on one or more attributes of these four elements.
 If these conditions are satisfied, an access decision is returned by the PDP using an evaluation algorithm.
 Thus with ABAC you can have as many policies as you like that cater to many different scenarios and technologies.
 There are three different evaluation algorithms supported by **pyabac**:

-1. `PermitOverrides`: PDP returns *permit* if any decision evaluates to *permit*; and returns *deny* if all decisions evaluate to *deny*.
+1. `AllowOverrides`: PDP returns *allow* if any decision evaluates to *allow*; and returns *deny* if all decisions evaluate to *deny*.
-2. `DenyOverrides`: PDP returns *deny* if any decision evaluates to *deny*; returns *permit* if all decisions evaluate to *permit*.
+2. `DenyOverrides`: PDP returns *deny* if any decision evaluates to *deny*; returns *allow* if all decisions evaluate to *allow*.
-3. `HighestPriority`: PDP returns the highest priority decision that evaluates to either *permit* or *deny*.
+3. `HighestPriority`: PDP returns the highest priority decision that evaluates to either *allow* or *deny*.
 If there are multiple equally highest priority decisions that conflict, then `DenyOverrides` algorithm would be applied among those highest priority decisions.

 ## Policy Language

 We now present the policy language used by **pyabac**.
 This section is divided into two subsections.
-The first subsection discusses JSON-based definition of a Policy, while the latter about that for Inquiry.
+The first subsection discusses JSON-based definition of a policy, while the latter about that authorization request.

 ### Policy